drausin/libri/README.md

 - notifications across the network for every storage event

 ### Status
-Libri is currently alpha quality and still being internally tested.
+Libri is currently in alpha with a public testnet.

 ### Try it out
 Ensure you have Docker installed and then run